Ahmed Hassan Fahal

+Life and career

 Early life and education

 Fahal was born on 25 December 1956 in Khartoum, Sudan.
-Fahal obtained a Bachelor of Medicine, Bachelor of Surgery (MBBS) with a Distinction from the University of Khartoum in 1979, a Master of Surgery (MS) in 1984, before becoming a Doctor of Medicine (MD) in 1996.
+He obtained an MBBS degree with distinction from the University of Khartoum in 1979, a Master of Surgery (MS) in 1984, before becoming a Doctor of Medicine (MD) in 1996.

-Research and career
+Career

-Fahal joined the Department of Surgery, Faculty of Medicine, University of Khartoum, in 1981 as a teaching assistant, becoming an Assistant Professor (Lecturer) in 1984, an Associate Professor (Senior Lecturer) in 1990, and a Professor of Surgery in 1997.
+Fahal joined the Department of Surgery, Faculty of Medicine, University of Khartoum, in 1981 as a teaching assistant, becoming an assistant professor (lecturer) in 1984, an associate professor (senior lecturer) in 1990, and a professor of surgery in 1997.
 During the same time, he started practising at Soba Hospital, University of Khartoum, in 1979 as a House Officer, becoming a Senior House Officer in 1980, a Registrar in 1981, and Senior Surgical Registrar by 1984.
 He travelled to the UK and worked as Rotating Registrar at the University College Hospital and Middlesex Hospital from 1984 to 1986.
 He returned to Sudan as a Consultant Surgeon at Soba Hospital, University of Khartoum.